barumau/pandunia/engli/108_visloge.md

 ## Demonstrative pronouns

-The demonstrative pronoun is:
+The demonstrative pronouns are:

 **ye**
 – this
 **ve**
 – that
 **le**
-– that; the aforementioned
+– it, the aforementioned

 **ve** is used for introducing a new object.
-**le** is used when the speaker has already mentioned the object.
+**le** is used when the speaker has already mentioned the object or person.

 **me vola ye.**
 – I want this.
-**le vola ve.**
+**te vola ve.**
-– He/she wants that.
+– You wants that.
+**ye sa mux. mau vola yama le.**
+– This is a mouse.
+The cat wants to eat it.

 They end in **-i** when they functions as modifiers i.e. when they come before a noun.